Antonio Leto

-Antonino or Antonio Leto (June 14, 1844 – May 31, 1913 in Capri, Italy) was an Italian painter, painting mainly genre/landscape subjects in an impressionistic style.
+Antonino or Antonio Leto (14 June 1844 – 31 May 1913) was an Italian painter, painting mainly genre/landscape subjects in an impressionistic style.

 Biography

+He was born in Monreale.
 In 1861, sponsored by his uncle, he moved to study in Palermo under L. Barba and Luigi Lojacono.
 He adopted the style and subject matter of Filippo Palizzi, In 1864, he moved to Naples where he was attracted to the Scuola of Resina style of painting fostered by Giuseppe De Nittis.
 He took lessons from Adriano Cecioni.
 He painted both in oil, tempera, and watercolor.
 By 1870, he had won a silver medal at the Mosta Artistica of Palermo with the painting Il Ritorno dal Pascolo and a gold medal at the Regional Exposition of Siracusa for La Bufera.
 In 1872, he sent A Winter's day in Sicily to the Brera Exposition.